 Highlights here include the extraordinary Mask Temple, decorated by a 13-foot high stone mask of a Mayan king, and the High Temple, the summit of which offers uninterrupted views across the landscape.
 Later on, we enjoy some free time in our jungle lodge and its gardens – the perfect spot in which to reflect on our day.

-Our last full day in Central America begins with another exhilarating boat ride as we skim across the water back from Lamanai.
-On dry land once more, we enjoy a comfortable return transfer to Belize City, skirting the gorgeous Crooked Tree Wildlife Sanctuary on our way, before we head to the airport and check-in for our flight back to London, via Charlotte.
+Our last full day in Central America begins with a last boat ride from Lamanai to Belize City.
+Back on dry land we head to the airport and check in for our flight back to London, via the US.

 We arrive back in the UK.

 - Entries & Tips - Entry to all sites in programme; tips included

 For full information about Passport validity and Visa requirements as well as Health and Vaccination information please click here.